Kendja/DockLight/README.md

 This programm shows a simple Dock Panel with window preview.

 Docklight” is a simple but effective dock launcher for GNOME 3 desktops e.g (cinnamon).
-It supports a Preview from all open Applications witch is a feature than I can’t found I other similar docks.
+It supports a Preview from all open Applications.

 The “DockLight” preview allows more control over the opened windows you can navigate to a specific window much easier.
 Select the window or close the desired application the real time preview make that very easy.